attack68/rateslib/docs/source/z_exogenous.rst

   Rec Risk (1%): 78.75

-This is the financial exposure if the recovery rate of Pfizer CDS increases by 1%.
-But, the nuanced aspect of this value is that it is not what happens if the recovery rate of the constructed *CDS* changes in recovery rate (that is very easy to measure), but rather what happens if Pfizer's overall recovery rate changes, which impacts all of the calibrating instruments used in the construction of the hazard *Curve*.
+This is the financial exposure of the constructed *CDS* if the recovery rate of Pfizer CDSs increase by 1%.
+But, the nuanced aspect of this value is that it is not what happens if the recovery rate of the specifically constructed *CDS* changes in recovery rate (that is very easy to measure), but rather what happens if Pfizer's overall recovery rate changes for all its CDSs.
+This impacts all of the calibrating instruments used in the construction of the hazard *Curve*, and by implication all of the gradients attached to the *Solver*.

 We will replicate all of the code from that page, some of the variables are directly shown: